 It is the policy of the Georgia Institute of Technology (GIT) to fully comply with all applicable federal statutes, executive orders, regulations, and contractual requirements for the safeguarding of export controlled technical information in its possession.
 This includes full and total compliance with export controls and transfer of controlled technology.
 Under no circumstances shall employees or other persons acting on behalf of GIT engage in activities in contravention of U.S. export control laws.
 In general, export controlled Information means activities, items, and information related to the design, development, engineering, manufacture, production, assembly, testing, repair, maintenance, operation, modification, demilitarization, destruction, processing, or use of items with a capacity for military application utility.
-Export controlled information does not include basic marketing information on function or purpose; general system descriptions; or information concerning general scientific, mathematical, or engineering principles commonly taught in schools, colleges and universities or information in the public domain.
+Export controlled information concerning general scientific, mathematical, or engineering principles commonly taught in schools, colleges and universities or information in the public domain.